 A library is identified by it's name, this name is the last component of the path name.
 For instance: /soc/alliance/sxlib will be named sxlib.
 Implementing the ALLIANCE specification, when looking for a Cell name, the system will browse sequentially trought the library list and returns the first Cell whose name match.

-- For POWER, GROUND, CLOCK and BLOCKAGE net names, a regular expression (GNU regexp) is expected. - The helpers.sysConfDir variable is supplied by the helpers, it is the directory in which the system-wide configuration files are locateds.
-For a standard installation it would be: /soc/coriolis2.
+• For POWER, GROUND, CLOCK and BLOCKAGE net names, a regular expression (GNU regexp) is expected.

 A typical user's configuration file would be: